zeinreia01/Whisper-Network-Final-Version/replit.md

 ## Overview

-Whispering Network is a modern full-stack web application built as a community platform for sharing anonymous messages and thoughts.
-It features a React frontend with TypeScript, an Express.js backend, and uses PostgreSQL with Drizzle ORM for data management.
-The application allows users to create messages in different categories, share them publicly or privately, and engage with the community through replies.
+Whispering Network is a comprehensive full-stack web application designed as a compassionate digital sanctuary for anonymous emotional expression.
+Built with React/TypeScript frontend and Express.js backend, using PostgreSQL with Drizzle ORM, the platform enables secure anonymous messaging with robust moderation, user identity protection, and comprehensive safety features.
+Ready for deployment on Render with complete admin oversight capabilities and user-friendly onboarding.

 ## User Preferences